Help! Why is my vehicle clunking when I turn?

 The ball joints are responsible for connecting the wheel hubs to the suspension components.
 Depending on the design, the ball joints may either be load bearing components or not.
 Whatever the case, broken ball joints will demand immediate attention.
 There is a danger of collapsing the front suspension when the ball joints have reached their breaking point.

-The symptoms of bad or broken ball joints are a collection of strange noises when the car goes over road undulations.
+The symptoms of bad or broken ball joints are a collection of strange noises when the car accelerates and turns.
 The steering might also feel heavy when turning or you will hear clunking or grinding noises under the front of the vehicle.
+You may even feel the steering wheel shake.

 5. Worn out shock absorbers or struts